mattrips/scratchPad/Protocol Conformance.md

 In a given scope, a type may not be declared to conform to a protocol if a declaration of the conformance of the same type to the same protocol is visible in the scope.
 In a given scope, a type can conform to a protocol in only one way.
 This rule holds true even where competing declarations are conditional with disjoint conditions.

 #### Protocol Witness
 Given a protocol `p`, a *protocol requirement* `m` is a statement in the declaration of `p` that describes a member, such that, as a condition of a type `t` being able to conform to `p`, `t` must have a member satisfying the requirements of `m`.
-A member of `t` that satisfies the requirements of `m` is referred to as an implementation of `m`.
+A member of `t` that satisfies the requirements of `m` is referred to as an *implementation* of `m`.

-If `t` is declared to conform to `p`, then, for protocol requirement `m` of `p`, one and only one of `t`'s possible implementations of `m` will actually be used as the implementation of `m`.
+If `t` is declared to conform to `p`, then, for protocol requirement `m` of `p`, one and only one of `t`'s  implementations of `m` will actually be used as the implementation of `m`.
 Such implementation of `m` is referred to as the *protocol witness* for `m` of the conformance of `t: p`.
 A protocol witness exists with respect to a given protocol requirement of a given declaration of conformance of a type to a protocol.

 A type may have more than one implementation of a given protocol requirement.
 If a type has only one unconditionally available implementation of a given protocol requirement, then that implementation will be the protocol witness for that protocol requirement.
 If a type has more than